Node-Study-Guide/openjs-nodejs-application-developer-study-guide/buffers-and-streams/index.md

 The topics that are covered include:

 - Node.js Buffer API’s
 - Incremental Processing
 - Transforming Data
 - Connecting Streams

 ## Buffers and Streams Overview

-[Buffer](https://nodejs.org/docs/latest-v10.x/api/buffer.html) and [Stream](https://nodejs.org/docs/latest-v10.x/api/stream.html) are fundamentally seperate topics yet are intrinsically linked.
+The NodeJS APIS [Buffer](https://nodejs.org/docs/latest-v10.x/api/buffer.html) and [Stream](https://nodejs.org/docs/latest-v10.x/api/stream.html) are fundamentally seperate topics yet are intrinsically linked.
 This section will cover how these APIs work individually and with each other.

 ### Buffer